 It was 1957 when the Milwaukee County Zoo became COST’s first exhibit fabrication client.
 Sixty-three years and many exhibits later, COST is proud to have successfully completed the new African Adventure Phase 2, Hippopotamus exhibit.
 This is the new home for Happy and Patti, the zoo’s 38-year-old male and 49-year-old female hippos.

 The larger new exhibit space allows the zoo to house three adult animals and several youth hippos.
-The pool includes varying depths of water, 7 feet at the deepest section, with sloped artificial rockwork and ramps to provide the hippos different resting options.
+The pool includes varying depths of water, 7 feet at the deepest section, with sloped artificial rockwork and ramps to provide the hippos with different resting options.

 Outside the view building is a children’s play area with two hippopotamus sculptures, one mother and one baby.
 The play elements are surrounded by aqua blue “water” playground surfacing.
 The sculptures also serve as a great family photo opportunity.